Interpreting a P-Value In Exercises 3–8, the P-value for a hypoth... | Study Prep in Pearson+

 P-Value

 The P-value is a statistical measure that helps determine the significance of results in hypothesis testing.
 It represents the probability of obtaining results at least as extreme as the observed results, assuming that the null hypothesis (H0) is true.
-A smaller P-value indicates stronger evidence against H0, suggesting that the null hypothesis may be rejected.
+A lower P-value indicates stronger evidence against H0, while a higher P-value suggests weaker evidence.

 Recommended video: